strategineer/writerator/README.md

 text-scanner is a command line application which analyzes plain text files containing english language writing and acquires information about them.

 text-scanner can randomly generate haikus using user-given words/input.

-Enough said.
-Too good.
+A wise computer once told me,

+"Peremptory personal,
+ Perpendiculars,
+ Forestry spreadsheets zaniest."

 If you enjoy writing and/or programming then you should give text-scanner a shot!

 Oh...
 You're still here.
 Ok.